Code-Institute-Submissions/SnapCards/README.md

 }

 ````
-#### Click to start section
+#### Click to Start section

-Upon clicking on the submit button the landing page is hidden and the game page is presented with an overlay that requires the user to click it before the game itself starts.
-This screen acts as a game ready space for the palyer, so that the timer does not start counting down before the palyer is ready.
+Upon clicking on the submit button the landing page is hidden, and the game page is presented with an overlay that requires the user to click it before the game itself starts.
+This screen acts as a game ready space for the player, so that the timer does not start counting down before the player is ready.

 #### HTML Click To Start
 Click To Start Overlay - Controlled through the ready function as a method to start the game.